-Expectant parents who both plan on working once their child is born must consider their childcare options for their infant, and the decision can be difficult.
-Many families hire nannies and babysitters, while others opt for center-based care.
-The latter can be advantageous for a variety of reasons.
+Expectant parents who both plan on working once their child is born must consider childcare options for their infant, and this decision can be difficult for many parents.
+Lots of families hire nannies and babysitters, while others opt for center-based care at their local daycare or childcare center.
+The latter can be advantageous for a variety of reasons when it comes to choosing the best childcare option for your little one.

 Continuity of care.

-When you decide upon a daycare center, you can be assured that you’ll be able to rely on that center to provide your family with care for years to come.
-Most childcare centers offer infant care, a toddler class, and a preschool option, allowing your child to grow comfortable with their daycare over the years.
+When you decide upon a daycare center, you can rest assured that you’ll be able to rely on that childcare center to provide your family with quality care for years to come.
+Most childcare centers offer infant care, a toddler class, and a preschool option, allowing your child to grow more comfortable with their child development center over the years.

 Your child’s education.

-Most daycare centers offer a curriculum which is geared toward your child’s developmental stage, and provides lessons, activities, and projects that help your child to build a foundation for future academic growth.
+Most daycare centers offer a curriculum that is geared toward your child’s developmental stage, and provides lessons, activities, and projects that help your child to build a foundation for future academic growth.
+This includes infant, baby, toddler, and preschool learning activities that exercise motor skills, such as coloring and building with blocks.

 Socialization is key.

 Infants and toddlers who stay at home with a nanny have the option of play dates and activities, but the opportunities for socialization offered by daycare programs are unmatched.
-Daily exposure to same age peers is critical for the development of social skills and the building blocks of friendships.
+Daily exposure to same-age peers is critical for the development of social skills and the building blocks of friendships from an early age, and you only get that at a childcare center or preschool.

-Hiring a nanny can be incredibly expensive, while daycare can be less costly.
-If you are planning on working full-time, you’ll need to choose between the two, and daycare is infinitely more cost effective.
+Hiring a nanny can be incredibly expensive, while the price of daycare can be less costly.
+If you are planning on working full-time, you’ll need to choose between the two, and daycare is infinitely more cost-effective.
+Contact us if you have questions about the cost of our childcare services at Child’s World Academy!

 Reliability is a must.

 Most childcare centers stay open for long hours in order to accommodate the schedules of parents who start their work days early or end the day on the late side.
-Plus, daycare centers do not take sick days or vacation days!
+Plus, daycare centers do not take sick days or vacation days, so you can always rely on our daycare providers to be here for you!